Now that many are starting to look forward to the end of lockdown, schools are facing challenges they’ve never experienced before.

 Training and education equipment providers from Direct Appliance Rentals acknowledge these challenges affecting their clients.
 Head of operations Karina Wolfin says, “Covid-19 brought a new and overwhelming situation for all of us.
 With schools in Melbourne opening soon, it’s comforting to know that teachers ensure that children are safe and protected.
 They encourage children to play games but strictly follow health protocols, especially social distancing.
 Playing games and engaging in activities is not just fun.
 Still, it’s a way to improve well-being and increase social interaction after some of these privileges are deprived during the pandemic.”

-Unfortunately, this is not easy with the current environment.
+Unfortunately, this is not easy in the current environment.
 Activities that often give excitement and competitiveness to children can unintentionally lead to violations of social distancing.

-Below are ten of the most engaging activities for school incursions in Melbourne that adhere to protocols— a two in one team building activities for students with social distancing.
+Below are ten of the most engaging activities for school incursions in Melbourne that adhere to protocols— two-in-one team building activities for students with social distancing.

 #1 Line Bingo

-First on the list of worthwhile team building activities for kids is Line Bingo.
+Line Bingo is first on the list of worthwhile team building activities for kids.
 This activity is a perfect alternative to traditional bingo and can be played while apart.
 To play this game, each student needs a set of word cards.

 Give each student a pack of cards and let them arrange in lines resembling the bingo card.
 The teacher then will call one of the cards, and then the students will check their line of cards and turn them over.
 The first student to create a pattern of turned-over cards wins.